vphantom/pyriteview/DEVELOPERS.md

 #### title (*$subtitle*)

 If a templating plugin is listening, it will prepend `$subtitle` and a dash to the current HTML title.

+### Access Control

+#### login

+Triggered when the current user's identity or credentials have changed.

+#### can_user (*$verb*[, *$object*[, *$objectId*]])

+Access control plugins need to return true if the current user is allowed to perform the action named `$verb`, either by itself or acting upon an object of type `$object`, possibly a specific instance of it.

+Because this should be triggered with `pass()`, it isn't practical to have more than one plugin handle those events: either permissions would always be denied (one not understanding the verbs of the other).
+Worse, if both returned `true` quietly on unknown verbs, there would be a risk of malformed verbs to always be granted as they wouldn't be understood by either plugin.
+The safe approach is thus to have a single plugin manage an access control list.

+#### transaction (*$verb*[, *$object*[, *$objectId*]])

+Whenever an action is noteworthy, it should trigger this event to offer the information to logger plugins.
+File logs and relational audit trails could be derived from these events.

+This should be triggered once the action has taken place successfully, not when its right is (presumably) tested beforehand.

 ### Forms